sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### How can I hide the name of the app shown below the widget?

 This is not possible.
 App developers have no way to hide it.
+However, in iOS 18 you can hide the title for all apps and widgets.

 #### If I select an album in a widget, does it include new photos added to the album after I set it up?